 Nope.
 Drop IS real.

 Not just a “valid feeling,” either, though nothing wrong with other things being valid feelings.
 But sub drop?
 Is a physical reality.
 It’s in our minds, yes, but it isn’t something we created from nothing.
-It’s a drop in the happy chemicals that actually make us FEEL happy.
-By in our minds, I mean, how our brains function.
+Let me attempt to explain.

 MDMA causes greater release of serotonin and norepinephrine than of dopamine.91 Serotonin is a neurotransmitter that plays an important role in the regulation of mood, sleep, pain, appetite, and other behaviors.
 The excess release of serotonin by MDMA likely causes the mood-elevating effects people experience.